-North Korea hacking increasingly focused on making money than espionage: South Korea study
+CORRECTED-N.Korea hacking increasingly focused on making money more than espionage -S.Korea study

 The latest report lined up eight different hacking instances spotted within the South in the last few years, which North Korea was suspected to be behind, by tracking down the same code patterns within the malware used for the attacks.

-One case spotted last September was an attack on the personal computer of South Korea's defense minister as well as the ministry's intranet to extract military operations intelligence.
+One case spotted last September was an attack on the personal computer of South Korea's defence minister as well as the ministry's intranet to extract military operations intelligence.

-North Korean hackers used IP addresses in Shenyang, China to access the defense ministry's server, the report said.
+North Korean hackers used IP addresses in Shenyang, China to access the defence ministry's server, the report said.

 Established in 2015, the FSI was launched by the South Korean government in order to boost information management and protection in the country's financial sector following attacks on major South Korean banks in previous years.

 The report said some of the content has not been proven fully and is not an official view of the government.
+(Additional reporting by Jeremy Wagstaff in SINGAPORE; Editing by Soyoung Kim)